IsoLogicGames/Vigilant/CONTRIBUTING.md

 * Create an [issue](https://github.com/LastTalon/Vigilant/issues) suggesting the feature.
 We love when people contribute, but we hate for their effort to be wasted.
 Discussing the issue ahead of time can ensure the code you write will be accpeted.
 * Tag the issue appropriately
 * Fork the project, check our [style guide](#style-guide), and start writing
-* Consider opening a draft pull request against `develop` right away.
+* Consider opening a draft pull request against `master` right away.
 This is the best way to discuss the code as you write it.
 * When you're done be sure to open a pull request.
 Include the issue number for the associated issue.

 ### Did you already write a new feature or change an existing one?